WordPress/blogger-importer/readme.txt

 * Review using get_posts or get_comments with the appropriate parameters to get the counts and exists instead of using SQL
 * Incorrect notice, PHP Notice: The data could not be converted to UTF-8.
 You MUST have either the iconv or mbstring extension installed.
 This occurs even when Iconv is installed, could be related to Blogger reporting 0 comments
 * When the importer is running it's not possible to stop it using the stop button
+* Blogger's count of comments include those not linked to a post e.g. the post has been deleted.

+== Filters and Actions ==

+These actions and filters have been added so that you can extend the functionality of the importer without needing to modify the code.

+Action - import_start - This is run when the import starts processing the records for a new blog Action - import_done - This is run when the import finishes processing the records for a blog.

+Filter - blogger_importer_congrats - Passes the list of options shown to the user when the blog is complete, options can be added or removed.

 == Changelog ==

 = 0.8 =
 * Fixed issue with the authors form not showing a the list of authors for a blog
+* Simplified check for duplicate comments
+* Code simplified for get_authors and get_author_form
+* Fixed issue with wpdb prepare and integer keys by switching to a sub select query
+* Make comment handling more robust
+* Simplified functions to reduce messages in the log

 = 0.7 =
 * Fixed issue with drafts not being imported in the right state